abcdlsj/cr/README.md

 # CR

-a tool to print `colorful` text in terminal.
+A package to print `colorful` text in terminal.

 ## Usage